otvorenesudy/elasticsearch-facet-matcher/README.md

 ```

-Note: You can change name of `facet_matcher` to any name you desire.
+Note: You can change name of the `facet_matcher` to any name you desire.

-Restart elasticsearch and try it out.
+Restart ElasticSearch and try it out.

 ## Example

-This searches for any value in faceted field `judges.untouched` matching pattern 'peter*' by lucene query and validates each facet value by the same query in script.
+This searches for any value in faceted field `judges.untouched` matching pattern 'peter*' by Lucene query and validates each facet value by the same query in the script.

 ```json
 {